sarfraznawaz2005/basecampapp/readme.md

 ## BasecampApp (Work in Progress)

-The BasecampApp is an application to log time entries for your basecamp projects quickly and easily.
+The BasecampApp is an application to log time entries for your basecamp-classic projects quickly and easily.

 ## Screenshot ##